 It works in situations when speed is not that an issue and where calculations are performed by making use of multi-core CPUs.

 - Predictability: It can be seen extensively in animation as well as effects related works where photorealism and visual complexity are of much-advanced standard.
-AS no unpredictability is there, large studios dedicate even up to 100 hours render time for individual frames.
+As no unpredictability is there, large studios dedicate even up to 100 hours render time for individual frames.

 - Photorealism: As offline rendering happens within an open time-frame, elevated photorealism levels can be attained than with the real-time rendering.
 Characters, settings and all their associated lights and textures are characteristically allowed more polygon count and higher resolution texture files.

-Common techniques used
+Common rendering techniques used

 - Scanline (or rasterization): When speed is mandatory, this type of rendering finds its application; this makes it a method of choice for interactive graphics and real-time rendering.
-As an alternative of image rendering on a pixel-by-pixel base, scanline renderers proceed on the basis of polygon by polygon.
+As an alternative of image rendering on a pixel-by-pixel base, scanline renderers proceed on the basis of the polygon by polygon.
 Scanline techniques when used together with pre-calculated lighting can obtain a speed of 60 fps or even better rates on a better quality graphics card.

-- Raytracing: Here for all pixels in scene, one or even more of light rays are mapped out from a camera the 3D object in its closest proximity.
-Following that, light ray is subjected to several “bounces”, including reflection or else refraction based on materials in 3D scene.
+- Raytracing: Here for all pixels in a scene, one or even more of light rays are mapped out from a camera the 3D object in its closest proximity.
+Following that, the light ray is subjected to several “bounces”, including reflection or else refraction based on materials in the 3D scene.
 Each pixel’s color is figured algorithmically as per the interaction of light rays with objects in the traced path.
 Raytracing can achieve greater photorealism when compared to scanline; the pitfall of former is its drastically slow nature.

 - Radiosity: It is calculated without any camera consideration, and it is not done pixel by pixel; rather radiosity is surface oriented.
-The radiosity’s primary function is to more precisely act out external color by accounting for implied radiance.
+The radiosity’s primary function is to more precisely act out the external color by accounting for implied radiance.
 Radiosity is characterized typically by lenient progressed shadows as well as color bleeding in which light from the luminously highlighted objects “bleeds” onto the adjoining surfaces